John Farrow: Warner Bros.

-Following this, he accompanied his wife, Maureen O'Sullivan, to Europe, where she was making A Yank at Oxford (1938), lectured on Father Damien, about whom Farrow had written a book (published in 1937), and received a Papal knighthood.
+Following this, he accompanied his wife, Maureen O'Sullivan, to Europe, where she was making A Yank at Oxford (1938), lectured on Father Damien, about whom Farrow had written a book (published in 1937), and received a papal knighthood.

 On his return to Hollywood, Farrow resumed working as a B-picture director for Warner Bros., with West of Shanghai (1937) with Boris Karloff and She Loved a Fireman (1937) with Dick Foran and Ann Sheridan.
-He was reunited with Karloff in The Invisible Menace (1938) then made Little Miss Thoroughbred (1938) with John Litel and Sheridan, the first film for Peggy Ann Garner.
+He was reunited with Karloff in The Invisible Menace (1938), then made Little Miss Thoroughbred (1938) with John Litel and Sheridan, the first film for Peggy Ann Garner.

 Farrow followed this with Broadway Musketeers (1938) with Margaret Lindsay and Sheridan (a remake of a 1932 drama, Three on a Match), and My Bill (1938) with Kay Francis, the first of Francis' B movies for Warner Bros.
 He did some uncredited work on Comet Over Broadway (1938), starring Francis, when director Busby Berkeley fell ill.

 Farrow left his contract for a number of months, ostensibly to finish a book he was writing on the history of the papacy, and also due to disputes over the script for his next film, another starring Kay Francis, Women in the Wind (1939).

 RKO

-Farrow re-emerged as a contract director for RKO; directing the highly profitable The Saint Strikes Back (1939), the second in the "Saint" series and the first to star George Sanders in the lead.
+Farrow re-emerged as a contract director for RKO, directing the highly profitable The Saint Strikes Back (1939), the second in the "Saint" series and the first to star George Sanders in the lead.
 He followed it with Sorority House (1939), from a script by Dalton Trumbo and produced by Robert Sisk.
-RKO then announced Farrow would direct a film version of the director's book Damien the Leper produced by Sisk and starring Joseph Calleia but it was never made.
-Instead he directed Five Came Back (1939), which, although a "B", became a surprise hit and received excellent reviews.
+RKO then announced Farrow would direct a film version of the director's book Damien the Leper produced by Sisk and starring Joseph Calleia, but it was never made.
+Instead, he directed Five Came Back (1939), which although a B-movie, became a surprise hit and received excellent reviews.

-"I deliberately set out to become the damndest commercial director in the business", he said later.
+"I deliberately set out to become the damnedest commercial director in the business", he said later.
 "The only way to get anywhere in Hollywood is to make money pictures.
-Then you can get some measure of respect and authority from the studio bosses, and little by little you get to do more of the things you want to do."
+Then, you can get some measure of respect and authority from the studio bosses, and little by little you get to do more of the things you want to do."

-Farrow went on to direct Full Confession (1939), with Victor McLaglen; Reno (1939); Married and in Love (1940); and A Bill of Divorcement (1940), a remake of the 1932 Katharine Hepburn film, with Maureen O'Hara in the lead.
+Farrow went on to direct Full Confession (1939) with Victor McLaglen, Reno (1939), Married and in Love (1940), and A Bill of Divorcement (1940) - a remake of the 1932 Katharine Hepburn film, with Maureen O'Hara in the lead.
 All these films were produced by Sisk.
-Bill of Divorcement was Farrow's first "A" as director.
+Bill of Divorcement was Farrow's first A-movie as director.